-I contend that it is the loss of this grounding for ethics that has made evangelicals particularly susceptible to the Nietschean instrumentalization of the whole world, and the totalization of politics—and that younger evangelicals, despite their attempts to move beyond politics to culture, have not escaped the madman’s specter.
+The loss of this grounding for ethics that has made evangelicals particularly susceptible to the Nietschean instrumentalization of the world and the totalization of politics: younger evangelicals, despite their attempts to move beyond politics to culture, have not escaped the madman’s specter.
 Because evangelical cultural engagement is often motivated by a sense of ‘missionality’ or ‘social justice’ that doesn’t include the sense of creation I included above, it often results in an accommodation to contemporary ways of doing things.
-So in my own field of technology, “engaging the tools” inevitably turns evangelical worship services into rock concerts with speeches.
+So “engaging technology” inevitably turns evangelical worship services into rock concerts with speeches.
 This is, of course, a Nietschean accommodation to the spirit of our age—even if it wears much cooler clothing.

 But as Dr. Hunter points out, the notion of creation (and incarnation) means that the first and last movement of the Christian toward the world is one of affirmation, not negation.
 A doctrine of creation properly orders our minds and hearts so that we are able to find the good and praise it, wherever it is.
 A politics that takes this doctrine seriously cannot be rooted in negation or injury, but must be motivated by the affirmation of all that is true and beautiful within the created realm.